ayoayco/blog/_drafts/2019-11-17-fullhacker-changes-2019.md

 ---
-title: "The Full Hacker Blog is Changing"
+title: "Ayos Blog is Changing"
 permalink: "/fullhacker-changes-2019"
-description: "Full Hacker is changing.
+description: "Ayos Blog is changing.
 In this post, I will go through the changes that will happen in the coming days."
 keywords: "announcement"
 image: "hello-world"
 image-attrib: ""